fuchsiger/swatpgl/docs/README.md

 <figcaption>Fig. 7: glacier_hrus.gl file.</figcaption>

-The file has one row for each glacier HRU, e.g. if your model has 100 HRUs and 50 glacier HRUs the file contains 50 lines (+ 1 header line as seen in Fig. 7).
+<br/>The file has one row for each glacier HRU, e.g. if your model has 100 HRUs and 50 glacier HRUs the file contains 50 lines (+ 1 header line as seen in Fig. 7).
 Glaciated HRUs receive the desired parameter values accordingly.

 The columns refer to HRU ID and 5 parameters: